frqmod/stringutilization/README.md

                         Attempts to find a string at a given address -i, --ignorenonuser   [EXPERIMENTAL] Attempts to ignore strings only found in library functions
 ```

+---

+more info:

+this script uses angr to pull functions and their disassembly, and then process addresses/offsets to find potential strings locations, which are then checked for validity
+the options are self explanatory, with the only two real notable highlights is the ability to filter based on function/string and the ability to attempt to ignore non-user strings, which is fancy jargon for only displaying strings used in functions that aren't known library functions